vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Gianmaria Silvello](http://www.dei.unipd.it/~silvello/) on "Annotations of biomedical facts: Semi-Automatic Nanopubs and Knowledge Provenance" (Presentation)
+- [Gianmaria Silvello](http://www.dei.unipd.it/~silvello/) on "Annotations of biomedical facts: Semi-Automatic Nanopubs and Knowledge Provenance" (presentation)
 - [Jorrit Poelen](https://jhpoelen.nl) on "How Big is that Bee?
-On Distributed Publishing of Existing Digitized Specimen Records and Their Derived Knowledge" (Demo and Presentation)
+On Distributed Publishing of Existing Digitized Specimen Records and Their Derived Knowledge" (demo and presentation)

 ## Nano Session #1